sqlmapproject/sqlmap/Usage.md

 Option: `--answers`

 In case that user wants to automatically set up answers for questions, even if `--batch` is used, using this option he can do it by providing any part of question together with answer after an equal sign.
-Also, answers for different question can be splitted with delimiter character `,`.
+Also, answers for different question can be split with delimiter character `,`.

 Example against a MySQL target: